ClarenceJordanIII/auto_apply_chrome_extension-/CHROME_STORE_DESCRIPTION.md

 ## 📝 **Detailed Description (16,000 characters max)**

-### 🚀 **Revolutionize Your Job Search with AI-Powered Automation**
+### 🚀 **Revolutionize Your Job Search with Manual-Control AI Automation**

-The Job Auto Apply Extension is the most advanced job application automation tool available, featuring cutting-edge artificial intelligence that applies to jobs with genuinely human-like behavior.
-Unlike simple automation scripts, our extension understands context, makes intelligent decisions, and provides complete transparency in every action it takes.
+The Job Auto Apply Extension is the most advanced job application automation tool available, featuring **complete user control** and cutting-edge artificial intelligence.
+Unlike tools that run automatically, this extension waits for YOUR command and gives you full control over when job applications begin.
+Once started, it applies to jobs with genuinely human-like intelligence and behavior.

 ### ✨ **Key Features**